-66 Why has INE chosen medium sour crude oil as the underlying for its crude futures?
+Why has INE chosen medium sour crude oil as the underlying for its crude futures?

-The medium sour crude oil has been chosen for the following reasons: (1) reserves of this type of petroleum is relatively abundant and accounts for about 44% of global oil production; (2) Due to geographical differences in production and consumption of medium sour crude compared with light sweet crude, their respective market supply and demand dynamics also differ.
+The medium sour crude oil has been chosen for the following reasons: (1) reserves of this type of petroleum is relatively abundant and accounts for about 45% of global oil production; (2) Due to geographical di erences in production and consumption of medium sour crude compared with light sweet crude, their respective market supply and demand dynamics also di er.
 Currently there is still not a global benchmark market price for medium sour crude; and (3) It is the primary crude stream imported by China and its neighboring countries.
-The creation of a benchmark for medium sour crude oil may benefit and enhance oil trade in Asia Pacific Region.
+The creation of a benchmark for medium sour crude oil may bene t and enhance oil trade in Asia-Pacific (Appendix 7).

-How does INE set the deliverable 67 How does the set the defined and price grades, crude quality criteria and price differentials for each deliverable grade of crude futures?
+How does INE set the deliverable grades, crude quality criteria and price differentials for each deliverable grade of crude futures?

-Based on relevant rules prescribed in the contract specifications for the "Standard Crude Oil Futures Contract of the Shanghai International Energy Exchange" and the "Standard Crude Oil Futures Contract of the Shanghai International Energy Exchange", the deliverable grades, crude guality criteria and price differentials for each deliverable grade of crude futures are set as follows:
+Based on relevant rules prescribed in the contract specifications for the "Standard Crude Oil Futures Contract of the Shanghai International Energy Exchange" and the "Standard Crude Oil Futures Contract of the Shanghai International Energy Exchange", the deliverable grades, crude quality criteria and price differentials for each deliverable grade of crude futures are set as follows: